-How to Cut and Seed a Jalapeno Pepper
+How to Pick a Jalapeno

 If you are like me and you like things a little spicy, you have been the recipient of the jalapeno that had no kick.
 On the flip side, you may have had the jalapeno that tasted like a ghost pepper.
 So, how can you tell if the jalapeno is spicy?
-The older the pepper the spicier it will be.
+The older the pepper, the spicier it will be.
 Looking at a pepper, the older ones will have stress marks, like little white lines or flecks on the flesh.
 The younger (less spicy) peppers will have clear shiny flesh.
 So if you like them hot, pick the older pepper.
 If you like the mild, pick the younger one.

 Jalapeno Popper Stuffed Shells

-- 1 box jumbo shells, cooked al dente
+- 12 ounces (340 g) jumbo shells, cooked al dente

-- 2 large jalapeno peppers, finely diced
+- 2 large jalapeno peppers, seeded and finely diced

-- 1/2 cup cheddar cheese, cubed
+- ½ cup (66 g) mild cheddar cheese, cubed

-- 1/4 teaspoon pepper
+- ¼ teaspoon black pepper

 - 1 teaspoon onion powder

-- 1 cup shredded cheddar cheese
+- 1 cup (113 g) mild cheddar cheese, shredded

-- 1 teaspoon chives, diced for garnish
+- 1 teaspoon fresh chives, thinly sliced for garnish

 - Preheat oven to 350°F. Lightly spray a 9×13-inch baking dish with nonstick cooking spray.

-In a bowl, mix the diced jalapeno peppers, 10 pieces of the cooked and crumbled bacon, cream cheese, cubed cheddar cheese, pepper, and onion powder.
+- In a bowl, mix the diced jalapeno peppers, 10 pieces of the cooked and crumbled bacon, cream cheese, cubed cheddar cheese, pepper, and onion powder.

-Spoon about 1 tablespoon of the mixture into each shell.
+- Spoon about 1 tablespoon of the mixture into each shell.

-Top with the shredded cheddar cheese.
+- Top with the shredded cheddar cheese.

-Bake 15-20 minutes, or until bubbly.
+- Bake 15-20 minutes, or until bubbly.